-During the year under review, Management did not have an approved School Improvement Plan (SIP) showing priority areas to ensure the School has adequate textbooks, reference books and supplementary readers as required in section 2.2.1 of the Operation Manual by the Ministry of Education.
-This has resulted in the Ministry distributing 641 copies of textbooks not required by the School.
-Further, the Ministry distributed fewer set books compared to the number of students in the School by 263 copies.
+During the year under review, Management did not prepare a School Improvement Plan (SIP) showing priority areas to ensure the school has adequate textbooks, reference books and supplementary readers as required in Section 2.2.1 of the Operation Manual from the Ministry of Education.
+This has resulted in the Ministry distributing 3,105 textbooks copies less than the student numbers.

-In absence of School Improvement Plan, the School at risk of over or under supply of textbooks not needed.
+In the absence of the School Improvement Plan, the school risks over /under supply of textbooks or receipt of books not needed.

-4. Failure to Reconcile Student Enrollment Data
+4. Failure to Reconcile Student Enrolment Data

-Review of student records revealed unexplained variance in student numbers between National Education Management Information System (NEMIS) and School registers resulting to tuition fees under disbursement on both capitation grants for tuition and operation fees as analyzed below:
+Review of student records revealed unexplained variance in student numbers between the National Education Management Information System (NEMIS) and School registers resulting in tuition fees under disbursement on both capitation grants for tuition and operation fees balance of Kshs.2,589,368 as analyzed below:

-Month No. of itudents r NEMIS No. of Students Per School Register Expected Capitation Per Student (Kshs) Total Expected Capitation Per School Register (Kshs) Actual Capitation Received (Kshs) Capitation Not Received (Kshs) Enrolled Form 1 Operation 336 730 4,500 3,285,000 1,512,000 1,773,000 Enrolled Form1 Tuition 336 730 2,072 1,512,560 696,192 816,368
+Month No. of Students Per NEMIS No. of Students Per School Register Expected Capitation Per Student (Kshs) Total Expected Capitation Per School Register (Kshs) Actual Capitation Received (Kshs) Capitation Not Received (Kshs) Enrolled Form 1 Operation 336 730 4,500 3,285,000 1,512,000 1,773,000 Enrolled Form 1 Tuition 336 730 2,072 1,512,560 696,192 816,368 Total 2,589,368